scientific-python/social-media/videos-general.md

 ## Sample questions

-This are the sample questions we decided for the interviews but they will be adapted for each developer.

 1. Introduction
 2. What drove you to contribute to open source and what was your first open source contribution?
 3. How did you become a maintainer and what was the greatest challenge?